Skip to content

 • Remove the pot from the heat and add the ice to help cool.

 • Once the liquid is completely cooled to at least room temperature add the brisket flat to the pot making sure it is completely submerged.
-Add plates or bowls to help keep it submerged.
+Add plates or bowls to help keep it submerged and refrigerate.

 • Every 2 days move the brisket around to make sure every side is getting brine on it.